-To have a lasting impact on students’ lives we believe that in addition to focusing on instruction and academic advancement, we must also address student’s physical and emotional needs.
+To have a lasting impact on students’ lives we believe that in addition to focusing on instruction and academic advancement, we must also address the student’s physical and emotional needs.
 That’s why Edmond Public Schools offers a variety of programs to help students establish lifelong healthy behavior patterns.

 In Elementary School, Physical Education classes and recess help students to remain active during the day.
 In middle school and high school, PE continues to be offered as an elective.
 Students may also participate in a variety of sports.
 Beginning at a young age, students also learn aspects of healthy eating through both classroom instruction and activities such as food demonstrations and even grocery store tours.

 The district also partners with Mercy hospital to offer a variety of programs including Health Teacher an online K-12 health curriculum and Healthy Lifestyles, a student wellness program that brings to life the importance of making health decisions.

 This EPS School Health Guide offers more information on disease and illness health guidelines.

 Anti-bullying, Drug and Suicide Prevention Programs